nus-cs2103-AY2122S1/ip/docs/README.md

 ### 8.`event <task> /at <time>` - Add a task of type event.

-Duke creates a new task of type event and adds it into the list.
+Hyddd creates a new task of type event and adds it into the list.

 Example of usage: